wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Upgrade Notice ==

+= 1.0.4.3 =
+Upgrade now for full compatibility with WP e-Commerce Version 3.8.14.1 and WordPress Version 3.9.1

 = 1.0.4.2 =
 Update your plugin now for 100% compatibility with WP e-Commerce v 3.8.14 and WordPress 3.9.